start menu not working after update

 You need to transfer your settings to the new account by following the given series of steps.

-• Open the Control panel Click System applet.
+• Open the Control Panel, Click System applet.

 • Select “Advanced system settings